 Choose Your Hardware

 Next, pick your Raspberry Pi hardware.
-As the Pi is low-powered and low-priced, I recommend sticking with a Raspberry Pi 3.
+As the Pi is low-powered and low-priced, I recommend sticking with a Raspberry Pi 4.
 That affords the best computing power.
-The board itself retails for $35, but you can snag a kit with power supply and heatsink for $40, or full kit for $60.
+The board itself retails for $35, but you can snag a kit with power supply and heatsink for $50 or more.

 You can easily mine Bitcoin on the Raspberry Pi.
 For this, you’ll need the Pi, a Raspbian image, pool account, Bitcoin wallet, and USB bitcoin miner.